ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - - - day planning.md

 ## Day planning:

 - Github organizations [20min.]
+  - start by creating repo in localhost (with Vite)
+  - then, upload to github

 - Git merge conflicts & how to solve them [1h]

 - Project kickoff [1h]